Drill Cutting Remediation System

 Specifications

-- Feed chute or conveyor
+- Feed system

 - Combustion chamber with burner